'I have one, I want more' - Jota revels in first Liverpool goal | Goal.com

 The Reds fell behind 1-0 via a goal from Alexandre Lacazette following a mistake from Andy Robertson, only for the Reds to score just moments later as Sadio Mane finished with a tap-in at the back post.

-Robertson attended for his mistake by giving the Reds the lead before half-time, with Jota sealing all three points with a late goal after coming on as a substitute.
+Robertson atoned for his mistake by giving the Reds the lead before half-time, with Jota sealing all three points with a late goal after coming on as a substitute.

 The Portuguese star generated a number of chances in his brief time on the pitch before scoring, with Klopp admitting that it is that skillset that has drawn him to Jota for several years.